I love Europe. You could say it’s in my blood. Born in Australia to Dutch parents, I have always yearned all things European.

 If you have followed my posts, you will know that Santorini was the place that started a massive change in my life.
 I found myself there.

-From warm spring afternoons lazing around the pool to a private cruise and swimming in the clear turquoise waters of the caldera to exploring the laneways of Oia, I found freedom.
+Starting our time in Greece with four days in Athens before heading out to Santorini, we enjoyed everything from warm spring afternoons lazing around the pool to a private cruise and swimming in the clear turquoise waters of the caldera to exploring the laneways of Oia.
+I found freedom.

 Although it can get very crowded and touristy in some of the towns, particularly, Fira it is a magical place to explore.

 I loved everything about Santorini and was intrigued by its architecture, its history, and its uniqueness.
-I mean where else can you cruise and swim in the top of a volcano?
+Where else can you cruise and swim in the top of a volcano?

 You can read more about my experience in Santorini here – Falling in Love in Santorini.